Move-in Schedule: Fall 2021 Wabash Building and University Center

 The Wabash Building is located at 425 South Wabash Avenue between Van Buren and Congress.
 Wabash Avenue is a one-way street going southbound.
 We encourage you to approach Wabash North of Van Buren so that we can avoid congestion on the corner of Van Buren and Wabash.

 Every student living in the Wabash building has their own mailbox.
 Mailbox number and combination will be emailed to the student at their Roosevelt email account soon after moving in.
-Students can receive packages at the Wabash Building starting on August 1st.
+Students can receive packages at the Wabash Building no earlier than 1 week prior to their move-in date.
 To retrieve packages sent to Roosevelt upon arriving at campus, students should visit the Mail room, located on the 1st floor of the Auditorium building, in the lobby.
 Students living at the University Center may receive packages no earlier than 48 hours prior to their move-in day.
 The address is 425 S. Wabash Ave, Chicago, IL 60605.

 UNIVERSITY CENTER Residents